aparo/pyes/docs/guide/reference/api/search/facets/index.rst

 filter
 ======

-All facets can be configured with an additional filter (explained in the :doc:`Query DSL <.//guide/reference/query-dsl>`  section), which will further reduce the documents they execute on.
+All facets can be configured with an additional filter (explained in the :ref:`Query DSL <es-guide-reference-api-search-facets-guide-reference-query-dsl>`  section), which will further reduce the documents they execute on.
 For example:

 .. code-block:: js